Cathedral of Saint Joseph the Workman

 The Cathedral of St. Joseph the Workman is the mother church of the Diocese of La Crosse.
 The cathedral, designed by architect Edward J. Schulte, was completed in 1962.
 Built of limestone, it has a tall clock tower which rises above the surrounding buildings in downtown La Crosse, Wisconsin.

 In 2008, the cathedral undertook a six-week project to repair the steeple.
 In March 2021, the cathedral began another program to repair the steeple which began to drop stones in summer 2020.
-The renovations will address several problem areas of the structure and are expected to be complete by year's end.
+The renovations addressed several problem areas of the structure, as well as refurbish the interior of the building.
+The projects were complete in June, 2023, followed by a September 2023 celebration.

 The following Bishops of the Diocese of La Crosse are buried in the Blessed Sacrament Chapel: